 According to backup point guard Shaun Livingston, as captains, Curry and backup shooting guard Andre Iguodala lead the team’s decision about the potential trip, but, “Other guys weigh in.
 Everyone has a voice.”

-Both the Super Bowl champion New England Patriots and NCAA football champion Clemson Tigers have participated in White House celebrations since President Trump took office, and CEO of the recently crown NHL Stanley Cup champion Pittsburgh Penguins indicated his team will also go to the nation’s capital if invited.
+Both the Super Bowl champion New England Patriots and NCAA football champion Clemson Tigers have participated in White House celebrations since President Trump took office.
+The CEO of the recently crowned NHL Stanley Cup champion Pittsburgh Penguins has indicated his team will also go to the nation’s capital if invited.

 The morning after Oakland’s Golden State Warriors were crowned 2017 NBA champions following a 129–120 victory over the Cleveland Cavaliers Monday night, Twitter was abuzz with rumors that the team would skip an annual White House ceremony honoring professional basketball’s ultimate winner.